z5labs/battlebots/docs/content/r&d/adrs/0002-user-registration-via-github-oauth.md

 ---
 title: "[0002] User Registration via GitHub OAuth"
 description: >
-    How users will register and authenticate with the Battle Bots platform
+    How users will register and authenticate with the Battle Bots platform using GitHub OAuth and stateless JWT tokens
 type: docs
 weight: 0002
 category: "user-journey"
-status: "proposed"
+status: "accepted"
 date: 2025-11-02
 deciders: []
 consulted: []